Jeep Avenger 4xe new car review

 Market and model

-Expect the Avenger 4xe to slot in well above the existing Hybrid models - which would point to a price tag of around £35,000.
-For that, you will at least get a very full specification - and some interesting options that are unique to this model.
+The Avenger 4xe slots in well above the existing Hybrid models.
+The standard 'Upland' most is priced from around £31,000.
+There's also a 'North Face Edition' version at around £35,000.
+Even the 'Upland' version is well equipped - and can be ordered with some interesting options that are unique to this model.
 Like the optional bonnet sticker designed to reduce reflections when driving in sunny weather.
 And if you are going to be venturing off road, you might want to replace the standard 'Mud & Snow' tyres with the optional All-Terrain 3PMSF tyres that Jeep also offers.
 Either way, the rims will be mounted on black alloys.

 Otherwise, the spec is pretty much as it would be on a top 'Summit'-trimmed Avenger in the standard range.
 Which means you get full-LED headlamps, front fog lights, 360-degree parking sensors, power-folding mirrors, a hands-free powered tailgate, keyless entry and a 180-degree rear camera with a 'drone view' feature.
 Inside, there are heated front seats, a rear view camera, a 10.25-inch full digital instrument cluster and the expected high standard of media tech.